xspize/brand-yourself-assessment/README.md

 ## First step - Research

 When it comes to researching for ideas to create a logo, there is a whole lot of countless brands to take inspiration from.
-What I'm aiming for is to assimilate a name to an image/shape that is memorable to the user.
+What I am aiming for is to assimilate a name to an image/shape that is memorable to the user.
 Some companies already perfectly do these.
 Lets take **Twitter** as an example, **Twitter** is often associated with a bird, why? because of its very recognizable logo.
 If one day they decided to change it, users would get very confused since the bird is the company identity.

 <p align="center">
   <img width="595" height="373" src="https://github.com/xspize/xspize/blob/main/pictures/twitter_evolution.png?raw=true">